Style tips for a dapper Dubai World Cup look

 Save the date

 Giddy up gents, the biggest horseracing event of the year and pinnacle of the social calendar is back with a bang.
-Now in its 27th year, the Dubai World Cup will take place on Saturday 25 March 2023 at the Meydan Race Couse.
+Now in its 29th year, the Dubai World Cup will take place on 5 April 2025 at the Meydan Race Course.
 Cancel whatever plans you had.
 Because these are your new plans.

 What’s the big deal?

-Established in 1996 and held on the last Saturday of March, the flagship event marks the end of the prestigious Dubai World Cup Carnival, which kicks off in November.
+Established in 1996, the flagship event marks the end of the prestigious Dubai World Cup Carnival, which kicks off in November.
 The day involves a packed schedule of races, events and contests, including one Purebred Arabian contest and eight thoroughbred contests.

 As well as attracting some of the best and brightest stars in racing, this high society fixture draws the great glitterati of Dubai, the Middle East and beyond.
 You’ll be rubbing shoulders with A-list personalities sporting some seriously stylish ensembles, so it’s important to dress to the nines.